 With data breaches becoming commonplace, governments have begun to put laws in place to help improve users’ control over the information that exists about them online.
 The primary and most well-known regulation protecting user privacy is the General Data Protection Regulation (GDPR) passed by the European Union (EU).
 GDPR is a set of standards that govern how personal data can be stored and shared among companies.
 While GDPR was implemented with European citizens in mind, it has broader reaching effects.
 Any business operating in countries outside of the EU that provide services to European citizens are also affected by GDPR.
 More specifically, those organizations that either control the data of citizens in the EU or process this personal data will be responsible for meeting GDPR compliance specifications (Palmer, 2018).
 With an understanding of what GDPR is, users need to understand the actions that they can take to utilize these protections to their advantage.

 While GDPR provides various rights to users, two primary rights that change user interaction with their personal data.
 Arguably the most significant rights granted to users under GDPR are the right of access and the right to erasure.
 The right of access, like the name suggests, allows users to obtain information from website/organizations that are in control of their data.
 Users can submit a request to an organization to determine if that organization is processing their personal information.
 The receiving organization then has thirty days from the date the request was made to respond to that request.
 If the controller is processing a user’s data, individuals can then obtain information about what data is being processed, why it is being processed, how long that data will be stored, who it will be shared with, and whom the data came from (if the individual did not provide the data to the controller themselves).
 When responding to a request, organizations are required to provide users with an initial copy of the information they are storing (for free) and to inform them of other rights granted to them under GDPR (Official Journal of the European Union, 2016).
-Figure 1 below shows how the CSIAC has provided users the right of access on its website.

 While the right of access provides people with a better understanding of the data that companies are collecting, the right to erasure allows them to take action.
 The right to erasure, often referred to as the “right to be forgotten,” enables users to request that organizations controlling their information remove the personal data that they have obtained.
 Users can have their personal information removed if their data is not applicable to why it was initially collected, if they no longer consent or object to their data being processed, or if they feel that their data is not being processed lawfully.
 For example, if a person opens a credit card with a credit card company and provides their address, that person should be able to close their account and remove their personal information to stop receiving mail from that company after they have no remaining balance.
 However, the right to erasure does not apply in all situations.
 If there are other legal or legitimate grounds for processing a user’s information, such as an organization is legally obligated to collect it, or it is used for the public interest, organizations can deny these requests (Official Journal of the European Union, 2016).
 Together, the right to access provides users with more control over their data by allowing them to learn the type and extent of personal information stored and delete that data to reduce their digital footprint.